ledgerscope/Xero-Java/README.md

 3. *TokenStorage.java*
 4. *TokenRefresh.java*

-Create your [Xero app](https://developer.xero.com/myapps) to obtain your clientId, clientSecret and set your redirectUri.
-The redirectUri is your server that Xero will send a user back to once authorization is complete (aka callback url).
+Create your [Ledgerflow app](https://flow.ledgerscope.com/Partner/App) to obtain your clientId, clientSecret and set your redirectUri.
+The redirectUri is your server that Ledgerflow will send a user back to once authorization is complete (aka callback url).

 You can add or remove resources from the scopeList for your integration.
 We have a [list of all available scopes](https://developer.xero.com/documentation/oauth2/scopes).

-Lastly, you'll generate an authorization URL and redirect the user to Xero for authorization.
+Lastly, you'll generate an authorization URL and redirect the user to Ledgerflow for authorization.

 *Authorization.java*
 ```java